 Note: WebVPN for Cisco IOS routers is fully covered in our article: Configuring WebSSL VPN AnyConnect on Cisco IOS Routers.

-With all Website Hacking and Attack Attempts Happening, is Web based VPN Considered Safe?
+Is Web based VPN Considered Safe?

 Fortunately Web based VPN connections do not suffer from the same vulnerabilities as websites and webservers.
 The technology might use the same protocols (HTTP & HTTPS), however the Web SSL VPN implementation is completely different for most vendors.
 The non-web server based solution of Web SSL VPN offers a much more secure approach and is generally considered safe.
 The main difference here is that you've got a dedicated appliance offering a web service, and not a dedicated machine with a buggy operating system and web server full of exploits.